LapmanHoi/Annotation/README.md

-# Annotation
+# Data Lakes data manipulation software framework
-This is a software framework designed for manipulating different structures of data in the data lake.
-It is based on ORMapping and uses Java annotation to manipulate data as Java objects.
+This is a software framework for manipulating different data structures in the data lake.
+It is based on ORMapping and uses Java annotations to manipulate data as Java objects.

 Developer: Edmond Hoi